kardiff18/professional-services/slots-underskott/README.md

 These permissions are needed in order for kubernetes to fetch the images from GCE registry.
 The images are stored in GCS.

 Now create a service account, called **slots-deficits-log-service**.
-Give that service account the following project level role:
+Give that service account the following project level role in **my-project-id** :
 ```
 Slots-deficit-project-role
 BigQuery Data Owner
 Project Editor```

-Now give it the following org level role (you will need to select the org from projectt selection and add a new user with the slots-deficits-log-service’s email):
+Now give it the following org level role (you will need to select the org from project selection and add a new user with the slots-deficits-log-service’s email):

 ```
 Project Viewer